On the Subspace Choosability in Graphs: Introduction

 \subsection{Outline}

 The rest of the paper is organized as follows.
-In Section~\ref{sec:degree}, we prove Theorem~\ref{thm:degreeIntro}, relating the vector choice number of a graph over a general field to its average degree.
+In Section~\ref{sec:degree}, we prove Theorem~\ref{thm:degreeIntro}, relating the subspace choice number of a graph over a general field to its average degree.
 We also prove there an improved bound for certain graphs and discuss a limitation of our approach.
-In section~\ref{sec:K_n}, we prove the upper bound on the vector choice number of complete graphs over finite fields given in Theorem~\ref{thm:n-sqrt{n}}.
-In Section~\ref{sec:2-vec}, we prove the characterization of $2$-vector choosable graphs over finite fields given in Proposition~\ref{prop:chrachterization}, which will be used in the following sections.
-In Section~\ref{sec:complete_bipartite}, we prove several upper and lower bounds on the vector choosability of complete bipartite graphs in the asymmetric setting, and in particular confirm Theorems~\ref{thm:Lower},~\ref{thm:GeneralUpper}, and~\ref{thm:Intro_K_2,m}.
+In section~\ref{sec:K_n}, we prove the upper bound on the subspace choice number of complete graphs over finite fields given in Theorem~\ref{thm:n-sqrt{n}}.
+In Section~\ref{sec:2-vec}, we prove the characterization of $2$-subspace choosable graphs over finite fields given in Proposition~\ref{prop:chrachterization}, which will be used in the following sections.
+In Section~\ref{sec:complete_bipartite}, we prove several upper and lower bounds on the subspace choosability of complete bipartite graphs in the asymmetric setting, and in particular confirm Theorems~\ref{thm:Lower},~\ref{thm:GeneralUpper}, and~\ref{thm:Intro_K_2,m}.
 Finally, in Section~\ref{sec:hardness}, we prove our hardness result given in Theorem~\ref{thm:hardness}.